postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Changing billing cycle

-Monthly teams are able to switch to an annual plan at any time by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **...** > **Change Plan**.
+Monthly teams can switch to an annual plan at any time by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **...** > **Change Plan**.

 [![change plan](https://assets.postman.com/postman-docs/change-plan-new.jpg)](https://assets.postman.com/postman-docs/change-plan-new.jpg)

-> Annual teams are able to switch to a monthly plan at the end of their current billing cycle.
-The number of days left in your current billing cycle is displayed under **Upcoming Invoice**.
+> Annual teams can switch to a monthly plan at the end of the current billing cycle.
+The number of days left in your current billing cycle appears under **Upcoming Invoice**.

 ### Purchasing monitoring blocks